collinxchu/Attorney-Online-Vidya-Update/README.md

 * Orla finally has sounds.
 * Betty de Famme emotes for disappearing.
 * Barok finally has a clear matta without background noises.
+* All Susatos have their Hai! as a custom objection.

 ## Upcoming Changes
 * Complete revamp of the jukebox